Are you fostering performance excellence and providing career development opportunities?

 Competency development is based on the principles of adult learning.
 Below we summarize how adults learn best.
 You can help your employees put these principles into action by involving them in the learning process, facilitating action learning, and providing a variety of learning opportunities.

-HR Councils’ HR Toolkit identifies the following checklist for a successful employee learning experience, based on adult learning principles:
+The following is a checklist for a successful employee learning experience, based on adult learning principles:

 Finally, how an employee learns is influenced by the individual learning style.
 Learning styles refer to the ways you prefer to approach new information.
 Each of us learns and processes information in our own ways, in addition to sharing some learning patterns, preferences, and approaches.

-You can complete a questionnaire online for a free assessment of your learning style.
+You can complete a questionnaire online for an assessment of your learning style.

 Feel free to use this tool with your employees to find out how they best learn and gear your learning activities to their individual styles.